dchege711/Gateways_and_Sensors/README.md

     * If you have the cloud_vs_fog branch, but the asterisk isn't on it, run `$ git checkout cloud_vs_fog`
 * Update the code on your laptop to the latest version by running `$ git pull origin cloud_vs_fog`

 * Remark: The Pis are on the cloud_vs_fog branch.
 There's no need to run these commands on the Pis.
 Furthermore, the code that the Pis care about hasn't changed since Fog World Congress.
+If you need to change any of the code that runs on the Pis, do it from Github and then pull those changes.
+If you do it on the Pi, you might incur some merge conflicts and permission issues later on.
     * On each the Pis run `$ cd Gateways_and_Sensors` to navigate to the appropriate folder.
     * You could also confirm that you're on the cloud_vs_fog branch by running `$ git branch`